Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

 \section{Numerical Experiments}

-The aim of the following experiments is to assess the performance of Leja and Clenshaw-Curtis nodes in terms of interpolation and quadrature, in the context of the stochastic collocation method, and for both uniform and bounded, non-uniform input densities.
-In interpolation studies, the accuracy of the surrogate models is measured with a cross-validation error metric.
-Using a validation set with $M$ random realizations of the input parameters, the cross-validation error $\epsilon_{\text{cv}}$ is computed as
+The aim of the following experiments is to assess the performance of Leja and Clenshaw-Curtis nodes in terms of interpolation and quadrature, in the context of the stochastic collocation method and for both uniform and bounded, non-uniform input densities.

+In interpolation studies, the accuracy of the surrogate models is measured with three cross-validation error metrics.
+Using a cross-validation set with $M$ random realizations of the input parameters, we compute the maximum absolute, mean absolute, and \gls{rms} errors

 where $\widetilde{q}$ and $q$ denote the surrogate and the original model, respectively.
+Both the $\epsilon_{\text{cv}, \text{mean}}$ and $\epsilon_{\text{cv}, \text{RMS}}$ metrics express the average error of the surrogate model.
+From an interpretation point of view, $\epsilon_{\text{cv}, \text{mean}}$ is the most suitable measure of average performance.
+However, the use of $\epsilon_{\text{cv}, \text{RMS}}$ has the benefit of penalizing large errors, thus being more sensitive to outliers, e.g. parameter realizations corresponding to the tail of the \gls{pdf}, or other regions in the parameter space where the approximation is not sufficiently accurate.
+The error $\epsilon_{\text{cv}, \text{max}}$ can be seen as a measure for worst-case performance, being the most sensitive metric with respect to outliers.
 In quadrature studies, the collocation-based estimates regarding the statistical moments of the considered \glspl{qoi} and the corresponding reference values are used to compute absolute or relative errors

 The interest in using quadrature methods based on Leja points is their straightforward construction for non-uniform densities, as presented in Section~\ref{sec:leja}.
 Although Clenshaw Curtis rules for arbitrary weights have been proposed recently \cite{sommariva2013fast}, their use in the \gls{uq} context is scarce.
 Hence, there is a strong interest in numerically comparing their performances.
 Similarly, in the context of surrogate modeling, a comparison of approximation accuracies between surrogate models based on different node families is needed.